AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/03-HTTP-HTTPS/README.md

 - It performs the same role as HTTP but adds a layer of security through SSL/TLS encryption, protecting sensitive data from being read or altered during transmission.

+This HTTP/HTTPS like a waiter in a Restaurant.

+A browser places an order (request), the waiter (HTTP) delivers it to the kitchen (server), and brings the meal (webpage) back to the table (browser)

+---
+# ✍️ Role of TCP

+TCP stands for **Transmission Control Protocol**.
+- It's the reliable transport layer between browser and the server.
+- TCP ensures that all parts of the communication are delivered safely, in the correct order, and without corruption.
+- TCP handles the mechanics of sending data:

+   🔸 Breaks data into smaller packets

+   🔸 Sends them individually

+   🔸 Reassembles them correctly at the destination

+   🔸 Detects and resends lost or corrupted packets

+It’s like mailing pages of a book in separate envelopes.
+TCP ensures all the pages arrive, are in the right order, and nothing is missing.

 ---

 ## ✍️ How HTTP Works